⚖️ Understanding The Law the Right Way | The Bell Rings — Psychological Legal Encounters (Chapter Two)

 Not because they were guilty.

-Not because they were stupid.
+Not because they were incapable.

-But because pressure made them perform instead of pause.
+Because pressure made them perform instead of pause.

 The law doesn’t punish feelings.